 7. Cradle of civilization, Dholavira

 If you are a history or archeology enthusiast, Dholavira is a must for you.
 It’s located 210 kms north of Bhuj in the ‘Kutch Desert Wildlife Sanctuary’ in the ‘Great Rann of Kutch’.
-It was one of the prominent sites of the Indus valley civilization, inhabited between 3500 BC and 1450 BC!
+One of the prominent sites of the Indus valley civilization, it was inhabited between 3500 BC and 1450 BC!
 Discovered first by the archeologist J.P.
 Joshi in 1967-68, it has been declared as a UNESCO World Heritage Site in 2021.
-It will need a day-trip to explore the ancient site.
-Though I have visited this place, I didn’t have a camera in my hand at that point of time!
+It will need a day-trip to explore the ancient site. {If you are interested in ancient UNESCO World Heritage sites, check out: Stonehenge & Bath}

 8. People, craft and culture of Kutch